Why are liveaboard scuba diving holidays the best way to dive, plus what makes them better than resort diving?

 After breakfast and later in the day, you’ll normally have the opportunity to do at least two more dives.
 These further dives may be on the same dive site or the liveaboard boat may move to another site.

-What if you get sea sick?
+What if you get sea sick on a liveaboard diving holiday?

 - Choose your destination carefully.
 Some destinations are more likely to have calmer seas.